-The following figure shows the behavior of a process control used for an asynchronous dispatch.
+Figure 1-6 shows the behavior of a process control used for an asynchronous dispatch.

 Figure 1-6 Process Control Used for an Asynchronous (Buffered) Call

 It is also possible for a synchronous client process to interact with an asynchronous process.